Capstone-Projects-2023-Fall/project-code-review-chatbot/documentation/docs/requirements/use-case-descriptions.md

 5. The user types all the information into the box and hits submit.
 6. The website tells the user to verify with their TU email.
 7. The user presses send.
-8. The user went into their TU email account, saw the email and clicked on the link to verify.
+8. The user went into their TU email account, saw the email, and clicked on the link to verify.

+### **Case 6:**
+As a temple student, they wanted to figure out what this code does, which they had copied from their professor during class.
+They had been using this extension for a while now.
+1. The user selects the code that they want to be explained.
+2. Right-click on the vs code window on top of the selected text.
+3. The extension sends the request to the server API.
+4. Then the server will turn an answer for the given code that they had selected.
+5. The extension displays the explanation in the window.
+6. The user reads it and then can follow along with the code.